platform9/Certified-Applications-Catalog/README.md

 Platform9's new "certified" applications catalog:

 * Easily adds additional custom templates either as Helm charts, YAML files, or Operators
 * Pre-packages them in a way that is easy to deliver for operations, and simple to consume for developers
 * Is free to use on your Kubernetes cluster even if you're not a Platform9 customer.
 * Allows you to commit your own helm charts to the repo, adding to the standard of excellence
 * Bring the benefitw of Helm, along with the new wave of "bring your own operator", into Kubernetes 1.14 and beyond
+* Creates a production ready experience for application lifecycle management without much testings
+* Self-service and Opensource

 For enterprise grade SLAs and fully managed applications that follow the same philosophy, please continue reading below on our Managed Applications Solution which is currently GA.

-## Premium Platform9 Managed Applications Solution
+## 3. Premium Platform9 Managed Applications Solution

 The industry’s only integrated, end-to-end 99.9% SLA spanning both the Kubernetes infrastructure and the application tier.
 Each managed app can be set up as a multi-tenant service across all clusters, or per specific clusters/namespaces.

-## Managed Prometheus
+### Managed Prometheus

 * The Prometheus stack and Alert Manager, with HA, persistent storage, DR, and more enabled